adrianabreu/SIMDE-Docs/source/en/menu-configurar.md

 ## Superscalar Configuration

-Use this menu item to show the Superscalar Configuration*D162K2 window, that allows to modify the main parameters of the superscalar processor.
+Use this menu item to show the Superscalar Configuration window, that allows to modify the main parameters of the superscalar processor.

 ## VLIW Configuration

-Use this menu item to show the VLIW Configuration*D162K3 window, that allows to modify the main parameters of the VLIW processor.
+Use this menu item to show the VLIW Configuration window, that allows to modify the main parameters of the VLIW processor.

 ## Memory-Registers data